 - Unknown future technologies will be more likely to present the content as intended.

-Learn about Web Semantics on Lynda.com, particularly the chapter Appreciating the Value of the Semantic Web.
-The organization fighting for standardized practices is called the Web Standards Group.
-Take the oath to be future friendly.
+Learn about Web Semantics on LinkedIn Learning, particularly the chapter Appreciating the Value of the Semantic Web.
+The organization that fought for standardized practices is called the Web Standards Group.